ScriptSmith/instamancer/FAQ.md

 user greg -c100
 ```

-## Why is the maximum number of posts that I'm able to scrape inconsistent?
-I'm not certain.
-This seems to only occur where you are able to gather tens of thousands of posts.
-I believe it is because of some clandestine IP-based policy that limits the number of requests you can make in a day to a particular endpoint.
-It could also be a bug in Instamancer.

 ## Why does the code have so many comments?
 Instamancer was originally part of another project written in Python that used the [Pyppeteer](https://github.com/miyakogi/pyppeteer) clone of Puppeteer.
 This version was too error-prone because of the complicated asyncio code and Pyppeteer's instability when communicating via websockets during long scraping jobs.